-Complete the online form by early August (fall semester) or early December (spring semester).
+Complete the online form by August 1st (fall semester) or December 10th (spring semester).
 We can make no guarantees about color availability but will do our best to respect your preferences.

 Prices do not include shipping which varies depending on our order size.
-You will receive the initial cost prior to opening day.
+You will receive the final cost prior to opening day.
 You will be required to pay the total on opening day.
+Please bring cash, credit card, or check.